mramrohaleem/checklist/README.md

 This repo contains a simple HTML checklist.
 Open `index.html` in your browser to view the checklist interface.

+The latest version separates the CSS into `styles.css` and introduces a cleaner layout with a central container and subtle animations.

 ## Running Tests

 1. Ensure Node.js and npm are installed.